davidmpaz/docker-dosbox/README.md

 ## Volume

-There is a exposed volume for making files accessible to the container under: `/app/src`
+There is an exposed volume for making files accessible to the container under: `/app/src`